 Can I afford it?

-Although you aren’t eligible for MLC institutional aid, federal financial aid can be applied to your study abroad program in most cases.
+Although you aren’t eligible for MLC institutional aid, federal financial aid can be applied to your study abroad program because even though you’ll be studying overseas, you’re still enrolled as an MLC student.
 If you are eligible for the Pell Grant, you are also eligible for the Gilman Scholarship.
 However, the Gilman Scholarship is not linked to the FAFSA .
 You must apply for it separately, so please be aware of the application deadlines.